dotnet/core-setup/Documentation/design-docs/host-tracing.md

 ## New trace routing
 The host components implement two routes for tracing:
 * Tracing to `stderr` (this is the .NET Core 2.1 behavior).
 This default route is activated by setting the `COREHOST_TRACE=1` environment variable.
 * Tracing to a file (new in .NET Core 3).
 This route is activated by setting the `COREHOST_TRACE=1` and also providing the full path to the trace file in `COREHOST_TRACEFILE=<path>` environment variable.
 This overrides the `stderr` route, so if the file tracing is enabled, traces will not be written to `stderr`.
+Instead traces will be appended to the specified file.

 Custom host can enable a third route which passes tracing into a registered trace listener.
 The custom host does this by implementating `host_trace_listener` interface and registering it through:
 ``` C++